Alice Dunbar Nelson: Context

 Much of Dunbar-Nelson's writing was about the color line – both white and black color lines.
 In an autobiographical piece, "Brass Ankles Speaks", she discusses the difficulties she faced growing up mixed-race in Louisiana.
 She recalls the isolation and the sensation of not belonging to or being accepted by either race.
 As a child, she said, she was called a "half white nigger" and while adults were not as vicious with their name-calling, they were also not accepting of her.
-Both black and white individuals rejected her for being "too white".
+Both black and white individuals rejected her for being "too white."
 White coworkers did not think she was racial enough, and black coworkers did not think she was dark enough to work with her own people.
-She wrote that being multiracial was hard because "the 'yaller niggers,' the 'Brass Ankles' must bear the hatred of their own and the prejudice of the white race" ("Brass Ankles Speaks").
+She wrote that being multiracial was hard because "the 'Brass Ankles' must bear the hatred of their own and the prejudice of the white race" ("Brass Ankles Speaks").
 Much of Dunbar-Nelson's writing was rejected because she wrote about the color line, oppression, and themes of racism.
-Few mainstream publications would publish her writing because it was not marketable.
+Few mainstream publications would publish her writing because they did not believe it was marketable.
 She was able to publish her writing, however, when the themes of racism and oppression were more subtle.

-Summary section
+Legacy

+In 2025, five of her poems were included in a double-album released by Chicago-based baritone Will Liverman, entitled “The Dunbar/Moore Sessions”.

+"I Sit and Sew"

-"I Sit and Sew" by Alice Dunbar-Nelson is a three stanza poem written 1918.
+"I Sit and Sew" by Alice Dunbar-Nelson is a three-stanza poem written 1918.
 In stanza one, the speaker addresses the endless task of sitting and sewing as opposed to engaging in activity that aids soldiers at war.
 In doing so, the speaker addresses issues of social norms and the expectation of women as domestic servants.
 As the poem continues into stanza two, the speaker continues to express the desire to venture beyond the confines of social exceptions by furthering the imagery of war as opposed to domestic duty, yet the speaker resolves the second stanza with the refrain of the first, "I must Sit and Sew".
 By doing so, the speaker amplifies the arresting realities of domestic duty attributed to womanhood in the 1900s.
 In the third and final stanza, the speaker further amplifies desire and passion by saying both the living and dead call for my help.
 The speaker ends by asking God, "must I sit and sew?"
 In doing so, the speaker appeals to heavenly intervention to further amplify the message within the poem.